Faith-njekwe/Snackompare-3rd-year-project/Technical Specification/Technical_Specification.md

 12. After using the app, how confident do you feel making food or health-related decisions? (scale)

+## 7.1 Our Findings

+Our user testing sessions taught us many things, and helped us make improvements.
+We found that:

+- The most well received features were calorie tracking and meal scanning.
+Most users said they would mainly use the app for calorie tracking and meal scanning, but comparisons were highly valued too.

+- Most users liked the UI, but some stated that they didn't like having to swipe to delete items on the favourites page

+- Some users said they would like to be able to edit or delete meal photo items from the calorie counter page

+- The loading speed for the search product feature was generally rated positively, 66.67% of users said it was fast and 33.33% of users said it was neutral.

+- Confidence in the meal scanner was moderately high overall, with most rating it 4/5.
+If results were inaccurate, users said they would would rescan, edit manually, or search manually instead.

+- Users found the chatbot useful, and 50% of users said it would be more useful if it had their profile information.

+## 7.2 What we changed?

+After user testing, we decided to implement some changes.

+- We removed the swipe to delete function and instead made it so that users can just click a trash can beside the item to delete

+- We made it so that when users add items from meal photos to the calorie counter, the items can be deleted and edited like manually added items.

+- Although the feedback on the loading speed wasn't negative, we concluded that it could be improved by changing how the search function loads items.
+Rather than loading all at once, made it so that the top 10 items loaded, and users could scroll down and press a button to load more.
+This significantly reduced the search feature's loading times.

+### 7.3 Conclusion

+User testing showed that users valued calorie tracking, meal scanning, and the chatbot, while also highlighting areas for improvement in usability and performance.
+Based on this feedback, we implemented changes to improve the meal scanner and significantly reduce loading times, resulting in a more efficient and user-friendly app.

 ## 7. References

 1. Openai (2026) OpenAI platform, OpenAI Platform.
 Available at: https://platform.openai.com/docs/overview (Accessed: 12 January 2026).